iamsand/Digit-Classifier/README.md

 Digit-Classifier
 ================
 An exploration in Neural Networks and Genetic Algorithms.
-The goal is to classify vectors of 28*28 pixel images as digits 0-9.
+The goal is to classify vectors of size 784 (representing a 28*28 image) as digits 0-9.